artainmo/DevOps/cloud/README.md

 EMR Notebooks is similar to Jupyter Notebooks.
 It runs on an EMR cluster and has several integration points with AWS services.<br>
 EMR charges by the hour plus the associated usage of EC2 costs too.

+Hadoop consists of MapReduce, YARN and HDFS.<br>
+YARN stands for Yet Another Resource Negatiator.
+It centrally manages cluster resources.<br>
+MapReduce is a software framework to easily write applications that process vast amounts of data in parallel on large clusters.
+However, lately, Apache Spark has largely replaced MapReduce as it is faster due to caching and optimized query execution by using a directed acyclic graph.<br>
+Spark has multiple components.
+Spark Core acts as the foundation of the platform and is responsible for memory management, fault recovery, scheduling and distributing jobs, and interacting with storage systems.
+It uses a resilient distributed dataset (RDD) to collect data partitioned across different compute nodes.<br>
+Spark SQL is a distributed query engine that provides low latency interactive queries up to 100 times faster than MapReduce.<br>
+Spark Streaming performs streaming analytics.
+It uses a growing table to store data over time which can be queried in relation to the time.
+It integrates with Kinesis.<br>
+The ML library for Spark is called MLLib.
+MLLib offers several ML algorithms who are implemented in a distributed and scalable way by leveraging the cluster and parallel computing.<br>
+GraphX is a distributed graph processing framework in Spark, it provides ETL and exploratory analysis.<br>
+Zeppelin is a notebook to run Spark code and for example execute SQL queries directly against SparkSQL and visualize the results in charts and graphs.
+EMR Notebook is similar to Zeppelin but with more AWS integration.<br>
+Kerberos is used for security of EMRs.
+It provides strong authentification via key cryptography.
+Apache ranger can integrate with EMR for data security.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>